 Sugar Cookies

-This is my favorite sugar cookie recipe.
-They are soft all the way through, but still maintain the delicate crumb of a cookie.
+Give them a try.
+They are delicious, soft all the way through, but still maintain the delicate crumb of a cookie!

 In a medium bowl stir flour, salt, baking soda, and cream of tartar.
 Set aside.